folio-org/folio-ansible/doc/index.md

 ## Prebuilt Vagrant boxes

-The Vagrantfile and Ansible playbooks and roles in this project are used to generate three prebuilt Vagrant boxes, available on [Hashicorp Atlas](https://atlas.hashicorp.com/folio):
+The Vagrantfile and Ansible playbooks and roles in this project are used to generate four prebuilt Vagrant boxes, available on [Hashicorp Atlas](https://atlas.hashicorp.com/folio):

 * [folio/folio-demo](https://atlas.hashicorp.com/folio/boxes/folio-demo)